Summary

 - 3 months of gross wages if it is proven that the disputed disadvantageous treatment would also have been carried through on non-discriminatory grounds;

 When a person presents facts before the courts, which could lead to the suspicion of discrimination, it is up to the accused to prove that there is no discrimination.
-Other than the above-mentioned compensations for damages, victims of discrimination can request the order of cessation of the discriminatory actions in the frame of a summary proceeding before the Labour Court.
+Other than the above-mentioned compensations for damages, victims of discrimination can request the order of cessation of the discriminatory actions in the frame of a summary proceeding before the labour tribunal.

-In 2018, the legislature made it possible for the social inspection to use the investigation method of mystery shopping to combat discrimination.
+The social inspection can use the investigation method of mystery shopping to combat discrimination.
 In practice, this means that social inspectors can pretend to be applicants with certain specific characteristics (e.g., pregnant women or persons with foreign origins) in order to see if the employers would refuse their applications on grounds protected by the discrimination legislation.
 Certain conditions apply.
 There must be a complaint or notification or objective indications of a discrimination; the inspectors should ask for the agreement of a public prosecutor (which will also control the actions ex post); and the actions may not constitute provocation.
 In practice, the social inspection rarely makes use of this method.

 Other Requirements